Mahendranath-Porandla/22311A6229/problem-statement-2/README.md

-# Average Calculator Microservice
+# Stock Price Aggregation Microservice

-A Flask microservice that fetches numbers from a third-party API, stores them in a fixed-size window, and calculates their average.
+A Flask microservice that fetches stock price data from a test exchange API, caches it, and provides insights like average price and correlation between two stocks.

 **Prerequisites:**